 10. 2 Corinthians 7:1 (NLT) Because we have these promises, dear friends, let us cleanse ourselves from everything that can defile our body or spirit.
 And let us work toward complete holiness because we fear God.

 What can defile your body and spirit?
-Certain foods, large amounts of food, and large portions of certain food can certainly defile our bodies, leaving our health and happiness at stake.
+Certain foods, large amounts of food, and large portions of certain foods can certainly defile our bodies, leaving our health and happiness at stake.

 In the same way, certain attitudes, mindsets, and “so glad no one can hear that!” thoughts can defile our spirits.